devbrones/llama-prompts/CONTRIBUTING.md

 ## Adding a Character Card

+Before submitting a pull request, please ensure that the name of the character card file is concise and relevant.

 1. Fork the repository and clone it to your local machine.
 2. Navigate to the `character-cards` directory.
 3. Upload the JSON file to the `character-cards` directory.